ecomfe/vue-echarts/README.md

   This property is automatically bound to the same property of the ECharts instance.

+* `auto-resize`

+  This property indicates ECharts instance should be resized automatically whenever the window is resized.

 ### Instance Methods

 * `mergeOptions` (`setOptions` in ECharts)